NexiusTailer/Admin-System/README.md

 SendMessageToAdmins(lvl, color, const msg[])
 ```
 Parameters:
-lvl - The admin level required to obtain this message
+lvl - The admin level required to receive this message
 color - The color of the message which will be sent
 msg - The string with the message